I recently went on an instastory rant about the stigma associated with being a stepmom.

 There is a difference.

-It's imperative that I make it clear that I don't support conflict in front of children, or parents who expose children to adult issues, women who publicly shame their stepchildren's mother or parents who attempt to alienate the children from their ex.
+I don't support women who publicly shame their stepchildren's mother.
+I don't support parents who attempt to alienate the children from their ex.

 As Kate Chapman of This Life In Progress said, "You have to love your children more than you hate the ex"

-I am aware that even though there are Stepmoms who truly love and adore their stepchildren and who provide healthy and productive homes, there are also high conflict Stepmoms who look at their stepchildren as a burden...
+I am aware that even though there are Stepmoms who truly adore their stepchildren and provide healthy and productive homes, there are also high conflict Stepmoms who look at their stepchildren as a burden...

-In fact, if we're being honest, I am painfully aware because my siblings and I were there once-upon-a-time.
+In fact, if we're being honest, I am painfully aware because my siblings and I lived it once-upon-a-time.

 Thankfully our Dad recognized what was going on and sent her packing,